 This SDK registers a global bridge between your web app and the First Iraqi Bank's native mobile app, allowing you to communicate with the native app for a seamless experience to authenticate users, pay for products and services when we include your web app in our native app.

-This feature is experimental, and is not available in the latest
+This feature is experimental, and is not available in the latest version yet.
+Please install the SDK with pretag instead:

-This SDK is designed to be used in the browser, it accesses the global window
+This SDK is designed to be used in the browser, it accesses the global window object to register

 the bridge and communicate with the native app.

-To use this functionality, you need to import the registerFIBNativeBridge
+To use this functionality, you need to import the registerFIBNativeBridge function and call it in

 your JavaScript code, as soon as your web app loads.

-For example if you're using React Router, you need to import it and call it in entry.client.tsx
+For example if you're using React Router, you need to import it and call it in entry.client.tsx file,

 or in Vite you need to import it in the main JS/TS module inside index.html which is called an entry file.